wangj383/Unit-1-Game/README.md

 ## Next Steps
 1. Make the backrgound move in the same direction as the mushroom
-2. Create a game interface where player could choose their character color
+2. Create a game interface where player could choose their character's color
-3. Make the mushrooms move faster as the game progress
+3. Allow the character to jump once in the air